Get Active: Cancer Sports Day 2021

 “Participation in exercise has also been shown to have a really positive effect on children’s self-confidence and sense of belonging – both are so important when children are trying to maintain their friendship groups through treatment.”

-All children who have been treated for cancer at Great Ormond Street Hospital are welcome to sign up for Get Active!
-2020.
+All children who have been treated for cancer, Bone Marrow Transplant, Immunology, Haematology and Oncology at Great Ormond Street Hospital are welcome to sign up for Get Active!
+2021.
 This includes past, present and future patients.
 Parents and siblings can also attend with the previous or existing patient.
-This will include cancer patients who may have had a bone marrow transplant as part of their treatment.